hypered/refli.be/pages/fr/blog/introducing.md

 you can see how two versions of the same texts have been changed.
 Again, such kind of change visualisation is very popular with software developers.

-For convienience, we also store the original HTML pages of the PFS Justice, and we can see [the corresponding page](https://github.com/hypered/iterata-src/commit/e66fbef1c87168dd9673984348665cad8b6e6f6c) for the same conceptual changes.
+For convenience, we also store the original HTML pages of the PFS Justice, and we can see [the corresponding page](https://github.com/hypered/iterata-src/commit/e66fbef1c87168dd9673984348665cad8b6e6f6c) for the same conceptual changes.

-Talk about the HTML representation.

-Talk about French, Dutch.

-Here are example things we can answer with our work:

-- What is the longest article?
-- A list of all tables?
-- A graph of "modified" texts?
+---

 This work is really just a start and there are a lot of ways we can build upon what we have today: